All Waves use surf forecast APIs to dynamically update a 6-day forecast so you never miss the great swell days.

 If you’ll be attending the 9-week full-time bootcamp, simply entering Canada as a visitor with a valid passport is usually enough.
 That said, some people may require a visa or an Electronic Travel Authorization.
 While we don’t formally assist students with acquiring visas, we’re happy to point you in the right direction.
 Here’s some useful information to help find the travel documents you need.

 If you’re planning on attending the 24-week part-time program, make sure to check (and double check!) whether you’re authorized to stay in Canada for the program’s entirety.

 Check our financing options to find out more about the current scholarships available.

 We have a partnership with a financial institution (Caisse Desjardins des TI), that offers low-interest student loans and flexible payment options.
 This option is available for all students who are approved in the first steps of our selection process and are Canadian citizens or residents.

 Further Readings: The reasons why to use RRSP to go back to school.

-However, we consider that the ability of each student to find a position after the bootcamp is highly based on the student's motivation and work.
+However, we consider that the ability of each graduate to find a position after the bootcamp is highly based on the student's motivation and work.
 Guaranteeing 100% employment at the end of the bootcamp would be dishonest in that regard.
-When choosing a coding bootcamp, what you should focus on is the quality of the curriculum and teachers.
+When choosing a bootcamp, what you should focus on is the quality of the curriculum and teachers.
 You should ask yourself about the skills you will have at the end and the product you will be able to build.
 This is what will really make you hireable.